All Pigs Must Die (album)

 All Pigs Must Die is an album by Death in June, released in 2001.
 The record consists of two parts: the first half of the album bears the typical later Death in June neofolk sound, whereas the second half of the album has a much more chaotic and noise-infused experimental sound to it.

-The album was originally released as a limited edition LP on coloured vinyl; most copies of the 2000 release were pressed on a colour dubbed "piggy pink", but a portion of these were pressed on pink vinyl with red spatters, in a variant dubbed "bloody piggy".
-The album was also released on CD, and has since been made available on cassette and picture disc.
+Ewan Burke of Cyclic Defrost wrote that the album was "undoubtedly the strangest work in Death In June’s oeuvre".